Coverfish/Coverfish/README.md

 - wire it to real hardware or real data
 - debug obsessively until it behaves how I imagined

 My brain currently won’t let me sleep without thinking about new features, weird edge cases, or imaginary bugs that don’t even exist yet.
-I’m still learning the “proper” theory behind a lot of what I use – but shipping useful things and automating boring work has me completely hooked.
+I’m still learning the “proper” theory behind a lot of what I use – but making useful things and automating boring work has me completely hooked.

 If it removes repetitive tasks from real-world environments (workshops, warehouses, factories) by gluing together electronics + software + AI, I’m probably interested.